 Pre-heat the oven to 170C (fan oven).
 Grease and line an 8x8in square cake tin (though I'm sure you could also use a round 20cm tin).
 Toast the hazelnuts on a baking dish in the oven for around 10 minutes while it heats up, until they are dark and fragrant (keep an eye on them, though, as they tend to burn easily).
 Set aside to cool, then chop roughly.

 Using an electric mixer or whisk, beat together the butter and sugar until light and fluffy.
 Beat in the eggs, one at a time.
-Fold in the flour, mixed spice and baking powder, then add the yoghurt, salt and vanilla and mix to form a smooth batter.
+Fold in the flour, mixed spice, ginger and baking powder, then add the yoghurt, salt and vanilla and mix to form a smooth batter.

 Pour half the mixture into the tin.
 Peel, core and finely slice the apples, then layer them over the batter in the tin.
 Sprinkle over the blackberries and chopped hazelnuts.
 Pour the rest of the batter over the fruit (be careful when smoothing it out not to move the fruit around too much) then put the cake in the oven.
 Bake for around 40 minutes, until light golden on top and a skewer comes out clean.
 Leave to cool in the tin.